ABOUT the ETR

 A Doctrinal / Teaching Stewardship committee directs and approves content including topics and order of study.
 In addition the committee approves teaching methods and approve materials.
 The committee currently includes:

-Nick Gutwein, Chairman (West Lafayette)
+1. Nick Gutwein, Interim Executive Director (West Lafayette)

-Tim Funk (Peoria)
+2. Tim Funk (Peoria)

-Ron Messner (Washington)
+3. Ron Messner (Washington)

-Ben Wiegand (Philadelphia)
+4. Ben Wiegand (Philadelphia)

-This is very much a work in process, and without prayer and counsel and the Holy Spirit’s guidance it cannot be a blessing.
+This is a work in process, and without prayer and counsel and the Holy Spirit’s guidance it cannot be a blessing.
 Emphasis will be placed on these three things as we seek to strengthen our church by God’s grace and provision.

 At the Elder/Minister meeting at the Bluffton Conference, a brief overview of the ETR was given to the ministry of the ACCA.
 This session also included a panel discussion which focused on several commonly asked questions regarding the ETR.
 You can watch this session by clicking on the video below.